 Artwork & Animation:

 At the beginning, Rei is very introverted, normally staying in his room and only leaving for Shogi matches.
-But as he meets more people, be it challengers or people reaching out to help him, he begins to realize his self-worth and opens up his heart a little more.
-For Rei, shogi isn’t something that he competes, it’s something that make someone sit across from him, in a way it keeps him from being lonely.
-And that the saddest part about this entire show.
+But as he meets more people, be it challenges or people reaching out to help him, he begins to realize his self-worth and opens up his heart a little more.
+For Rei, shogi isn’t something that he competes, it’s something that makes someone sit across from him, in a way it keeps him from being lonely.
+And that the saddest part of this entire show.
 It hurts, you begin to feel Rei’s pain through the dialogue and the animation and that’s powerful.

 Sound (OST & Voice Acting):

 Both OPs and EDs are fantastic, sound-wise and visually showing us what’s going on in Rei’s mind and how much of a mess he’s in.
-The animation of course continues to be amazing in all OPs and EDs as well.
+The animation, of course, continues to be amazing in all OPs and EDs as well.
 OST throughout the show does a wonderful job of grounding the situation and also using silence with only dialogue to depict the loneliness that Rei experiences.
-But when there are happy times, there is a lot of nice energetic and fun songs in the background that pick up the mood!
+But when there are happy times, there is a lot of nice energetic and fun songs in the background that picks up the mood!

 Overall: score 10

 3-gatsu no Lion is a beautifully crafted masterpiece that is sure to make you feel it in your heart and want to root for Rei.
-Shogi, may sound boring but it is depicted very well in this series and could even get you interested in it!
-And GOOD NEWS, another season of 3-gatsu no Lion has already been annouced!
-It will be airing October, 2017, THIS FALL!!!
+Shogi may sound boring but it is depicted very well in this series and could even get you interested in it!
+And GOOD NEWS, another season of 3-gatsu no Lion has already been announced!
+It will be airing October 2017, THIS FALL!!!